 Enterprises are continuing to accelerate their migration of workloads to public cloud service providers (AWS, Azure and Google), often as part of an overall digital transformation and cloud-first IT strategy.

-This is not surprising as IDC predicts that by the end of 2018 nearly 80 percent of workloads will be processed in cloud data centres.
+This is not surprising as IDC predicts that by the end of 2018 nearly 80 percent of workloads will be processed in cloud data centers.